shounit-kamboj/Blackjack-js/README.md

 - Ace logic (1 or 11)
 - Dealer hitting rules
 - Betting system and balance tracking
-- Improved UI and animations
+- Improved UI and animations ie: showing cards to user and deck animation

 ---